 As well as providing a deep state of relaxation, Ayurvedic head massage also helps to relieve stress.
 The lymphatic system is stimulated which encourages the release of toxins from the body.

-Come and try out a massage for your Christmas aches at our Beddington clinic (403.295.8590), ask for Paul who would be happy to help you with headache relief.
+Come and try out a massage for your Christmas aches at our physiotherapy clinic in Calgary NW & NE (587.333.3229), ask for Paul who would be happy to help you with headache relief.